“The fans appropriate the band, they do their own thing and have a laugh; it’s not clean, it’s messy and it’s chaotic.”

 This feature via Flashbak!

-Depeche Mode are one of the biggest groups on the planet.
+Depeche Mode is one of the biggest groups on the planet.
 They also have one of the largest fanbases.
-What the Beatles were to the sixties, Depeche Mode have been the equivalent over the past four decades.
+What the Beatles were to the sixties, Depeche Mode has been the equivalent over the past four decades.

 Later this year Depeche Mode will release their official fan documentary SPIRITS in the Forest directed by Anton Corbijn.
 It promises to be an extraordinary film documenting some powerful and emotional stories of what the band means to so many of their millions of followers.